elixir-europe/rdmkit/pages/national_resources/se_resources.md

       Your_tasks: [dmp, data_publication, sensitive]
     url: https://nbis.se/services/guidance-on-data-management
   - name: Swedish Pathogens Portal
-    description: The Swedish Pathogens Portal provides information, guidelines, tools and services to support researchers to utilise Swedish and European infrastructures for data sharing related to pathogens.
+    description: The Swedish Pathogens Portal provides researchers with information, guidelines, tools and services that enable effective use of national and European infrastructures for sharing data related to pathogens.
     related_pages:
       Tool_assembly: [covid19_data_portal]
       Your_domain: [human_data]